agntcy/app-sdk/README.md

 </div>

 The Agntcy Application SDK offers a unified, interoperable factory for constructing multi-agent components as part of the emerging [internet of agents](https://outshift.cisco.com/the-internet-of-agents).
-The SDK factory will provide a single interface for creating Agntcy components such as [SLIM](https://github.com/agntcy/slim), [Observe-SDK](https://github.com/agntcy/observe/tree/main), and [Identity](https://github.com/agntcy/identity/tree/main), while enabling interoperability with agentic protocols such as A2A and MCP.
+The SDK factory will provide a single interface to interact with Agntcy components such as [SLIM](https://github.com/agntcy/slim), [Observe-SDK](https://github.com/agntcy/observe/tree/main), and [Identity](https://github.com/agntcy/identity/tree/main), while enabling interoperability with agentic protocols such as A2A and MCP.

 <div align='center'>